ashutoshkr45/T20I-Score-Predictor/README.md

   - Demonstrated model predictions for sample match scenarios using both XGBoost and Random Forest models.

 - **Deployment**:
-  - Saved the trained XGBoost model using pickle for deployment in web applications or further usage.
+  - Saved the trained XGBoost model using pickle for deployment in web application.

 ## Conclusion